 Since the beginning of May 2022, we have provided two bicycle repair stations available to all.
-One repair station is in the Reception and Identification Center (RIC) Lesvos with over 1300 residents and the other is in our community hub called OpenSpace.
+One repair station is in the Camp (CCAC) of Lesvos with over 2000 residents and the other is in our community hub called OpenSpace.

 At its core, OpenBike focuses on recycling and/or upgrading all bicycles by using old refurbished parts which also raises environmental awareness that helps reduce waste.

-So far we have managed to fix over 900 bicycles in the camp, with the help of community volunteers, of which 90% of them were not safe for the road.
-In OpenSpace, we hope to build a permanent workshop where everyone is welcome to come and use the facilities and space.
+So far we have managed to fix over 1000 bicycles in the camp, with the help of community volunteers, of which 90% of them were not safe for the road.
+We've also held a series of bike mechanic courses, with the contribution of Bodossaki Foundation and SolidarityNow, as part of the Active Citizens Fund's Bilateral Initiatives.
+Our long-term hope is to build a permanent workshop in OpenSpace where everyone is welcome to come and use the facilities and space.